OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 In the example above the variable `$id` contains user-supplied data, while the remainder is the SQL static part supplied by the programmer; making the SQL statement dynamic.

 Because the way it was constructed, the user can supply crafted input trying to make the original SQL statement execute further actions of the user's choice.
-The example below illustrates the user-supplied data “10 or 1=1”, changing the logic of the SQL statement, modifying the WHERE clause adding a condition “or 1=1”.
+The example below illustrates the user-supplied data "10 or 1=1", changing the logic of the SQL statement, modifying the WHERE clause adding a condition "or 1=1".

 `select title, text from news where id=10 or 1=1`